Ruth Seifu Mola

 2024 IVLP Impact Award Project: Capacitating the Community to Engage in Emergency Preparedness and Disaster Response Through Providing Safe Shelter to GBV SurvivorsEthiopia

-Ruth Seifu is the head of the field unit in the United Nations High Commissioner for Refugees (UNHCR) Aysaita.
+Ruth Seifu Mola is the head of the field unit in the United Nations High Commissioner for Refugees (UNHCR) Aysaita.
 She previously worked with UNHCR in protection, registration, and resettlement roles in different parts of the country.
 She has been engaged in emergency responses in IDP, refugee, and mixed migrations.
 Ruth has worked on durable solutions, social cohesion activity planning, implementations, and advocacy for migrants to lead a better life.
 She has served her community by engaging in voluntary work connected to community mobilization, capacity building, peacebuilding, good governance, and democracy in different parts of the country.

 She is a fellow of the Ethiopian Christian Lawyer’s Fellowship and Advocates African.
 She has an educational background in protection, diplomacy, advocacy, disaster preparedness and emergency management, planning and international human rights law, political science and international relations, management, and leadership respectively.
 She was selected as an Ethiopian Generation Change Fellow by the United States Institute of Peace in 2020.